 Engaging with outside parties involves a different set of opportunities and risks.
 To maximize the benefits of going digital, organizations need to identify and confront issues that are likely to arise when transactions are challenged.

-is a veritable world atlas of things to consider before implementing a mission-critical digital transaction management system.
+The SPeRS manual is a veritable world atlas of things to consider before implementing a mission-critical digital transaction management system.
 The manual specifies an approach that can be summarized as:

 Distilling these concepts into actionable project plans is essential, and doing it poorly can mean the difference between implementing on time and derailing the project entirely.